paulgoio/searxng/README.md

 # Searx

-builds custom searx container with a changed simple theme and settings.yml; This project builds on top of https://github.com/searxng/searxng (searxng vs searx: https://github.com/searxng/searxng/issues/46).
+builds custom searxng container with a changed simple theme and settings.yml; This project builds on top of https://github.com/searxng/searxng (searxng vs searx: https://github.com/searxng/searxng/issues/46).

 Check out https://start.paulgo.io for a deployed server with this container

+### Development

+* Clone this repo: ```git clone https://github.com/paulgoio/searx.git```

+* After making your changes make sure to update `searx.min.css` as well as `searx-rtl.min.css` by running `update.sh` (docker needed)

+* You can build the docker container locally by running: ```docker build --pull -f ./Dockerfile -t searx-dev:latest .```

+* Debug the local container with: ```docker run -it --rm -p 8080:8080 searx-dev:latest```

 ### Environment Variables (all optional: if not set -> using default settings)